-A: If I were starting out today, I doubt I would start in commercial art.
-My career in advertising was a necessity.
+Joe Anna: If I were starting out knowing what I know today, I doubt I would start in commercial art.
+My career in advertising back then seemed like a necessity.

 When I graduated from the University of Texas, I had to earn a living right away.
 There was no time to develop as an artist and no money to do that anyway.
 And fine art was not representational art in those days.